MarksKolbanevs/rotatio-operators-theory/README.md

 ## Experiment with the laser

 Nothing much here.
-Just tooked a laser machine from my university to make an Jung's experience at home and want you to show how laser is formed inside from the bunch of white color.
+Just took a laser machine from my university to make an Jung's experience at home and want you to show how laser is formed inside from the bunch of white color.
 I think I will return to this experiment but for now this is just visually mesmerizing.

 https://vimeo.com/1087583065/a94c9c34af?ts=0&share=copy